lmas/opensimplex/README.md

 - General refactor and cleanup of the library, tests and docs.
 - **Breaking changes: API functions uses new names.**

+## Contributions

+Bug reports, bug fixes and other issues with existing features of the library are welcomed and will be handled during the maintainer's free time.
+New stand-alone examples are also accepted.

+However, pull requests with new features for the core internals will not be accepted as it eats up too much weekend time, which I would rather spend on library stability instead.

 ## Usage

 **Installation**